Database Change with Risk-Based Approval Flow

 What if there is other roles in the team, for example, a Tester .
 Bytebase has another feature called Custom Roles.

-6. Logout and login as Developer.
-Go into the project Demo AF , click Alter Schema, select both databases, and click Next.
+5. Logout and login as Developer.
+Go into the project, select both databases and click Edit Schema.
+Paste the same SQL as before and click Create.

 Summary

 Now you have tried database change with risk-adjusted custom approval flow, and also create your own custom roles as well.
 Bytebase provides more enterprise-level features regarding data security and data access control.
-If you're interested in that, read this article as well How to Configure Database Access Control and Data Masking for Developer.
+If you're interested in that, follow Just-in-Time Database Access.

 Edit this page on GitHub